-You can set an alarm to trip on the logger when a sensor reading rises above or falls below a specified value.
-This can alert you to problems so you can take corrective action.
+You can set an alarm to trip when a sensor reading rises above or falls below a specified value.
+Alarms alert you to problems so you can take corrective action.
 To set an alarm:

 - 1. Tap Devices.
-Tap the logger in the app to connect to it and tap. - 2.
-If you are going to set up a water level alarm, you must enter the reference water level and water density before setting the alarm levels. - 3.
-Tap the Differential Pressure sensor if you want to set a water level alarm.
+Tap the logger tile in the app to connect to the logger and tap Configure & Start. - 2.
+Tap the Differential Pressure sensor to set a differential pressure alarm.
 Tap the Temperature sensor to set a temperature alarm.
-You cannot configure alarms for absolute pressure.
-Note: The fixed logging mode must be set to normal to configure a water level alarm. - 4.
+You cannot configure alarms for absolute pressure or water level.
+Note: Set the Logging Mode to Fixed to set any alarm.
+Alarms work only in Fixed mode. - 3.
 Select High if you want an alarm to trip when the sensor reading rises above the high alarm value.
-Drag the slider or type a value to set the high alarm value.
-If you are configuring a water level alarm, enter the limit value for water level and app will show the differential pressure level that will be used to trigger the alarm in the logger.

-- 5. Select Low if you want an alarm to trip when the sensor reading falls below the low alarm value.
-Drag the slider or type a value to set the low alarm value. - 6.
-For the Duration, select how much time should elapse before the alarm trips and select one of the following: - 7.
-Cumulative.
-The alarm will trip once the sensor reading is out of the acceptable range for the selected duration any time during logging.
-For example, if the high alarm is set to 85°F and the duration is set to 30 minutes, then the alarm will trip once the sensor readings have been above 85°F for a total of 30 minutes since the logger was configured. - 8.
-Consecutive.
-The alarm will trip once the sensor reading is out of the acceptable range continuously for the selected duration.
-For example, the high alarm is set to 85°F and the duration is set to 30 minutes, then the alarm will only trip if all sensor readings are 85°F or above for a continuous 30minute period. - 9.
-Tap Save and repeat steps 38 for the other sensor if desired. - 10.
-Back in the Configuration settings, the Sensor in Limits alarm option should be enabled.
-This indicates the alarm icon will remain visible in the app until the sensor reading returns to the normal range between any configured high and low alarm limits.
+Enter a value to set the high alarm value. - 4.
+Select Low if you want an alarm to trip when the sensor reading falls below the low alarm value.
+Enter a value to set the low alarm value. - 5.
+For the Duration, select how much time should elapse before the alarm trips and select one of the following: - Cumulative.
+The alarm trips once the sensor reading is out of the acceptable range for the selected duration any time during logging.
+For example, if the high alarm is set to 85°F and the duration is set to 30 minutes, then the alarm will trip once the sensor readings have been above 85°F for a total of 30 minutes since the logger was configured. - Consecutive.
+The alarm trips once the sensor reading is out of the acceptable range continuously for the selected duration.
+For example, the high alarm is set to 85°F and the duration is set to 30 minutes, then the alarm will only trip if all sensor readings are 85°F or above for a continuous 30-minute period. - 6.
+Repeat steps 3-7 for the other sensor. - 7.
+Enable the Sensor in Limits alarm option.
+This indicates the alarm icon remains visible in the app until the sensor reading returns to the normal range between any configured high and low alarm limits.

-Notes:
+Notes

 - The actual values for the high and low alarm limits are set to the closest value supported by the logger.
 In addition, alarms can trip or clear when the sensor reading is within the resolution specifications.
-This means the value that triggers the alarm may differ slightly than the value entered. - When setting water level alarm limits, make sure that the water level remains constant from the time alarm limits are set until the time the logger is started. - If you need to change the reference water level during the deployment, you will also need to re-enter the alarm limits based on the new reference water level. - The alarm icon will appear in the app next to the logger name or serial number when the alarm trips if the device is within range of the logger. - Once an alarm condition clears, the alarm icon in the app will go away.
-There is no option to keep the alarm icon visible until the logger is reconfigured. - When you read out the logger, alarm events can be displayed on the plot or in the data file.
+This means the value that triggers the alarm may differ slightly than the value entered. - The alarm icon appears in the app next to the logger name or serial number when the alarm trips if the device is within range of the logger. - Once an alarm condition clears, the alarm icon in the app is no longer displayed.
+There is no option to keep the alarm icon visible until the logger is reconfigured. - When you download data from the logger, alarm events can be displayed on the plot or in the data file.
 See Logger Events.